Example 23 – Mohler on Naturalistic Determinism and Theistic Determinism: A Distinction without a Difference

 But the “calm waters” of the biblical witness to human freedom and moral responsibility mitigate against the formation of a vortex of determinism.
 Divinely speaking, or merely humanly speaking, the concept of sovereignty does not require theistic determinism, nor is theistic determinism rationally compatible with the biblical witness to moral responsibility and the substantial freedom of the human will that moral responsibility requires.
 Mohler is affirming this in his critique of naturalistic determinism.
 Our review of Calvinism demonstrated it to be a theistic determinism.
 As such, Mohler’s Calvinism suffers the same problems he has raised against naturalistic determinism.

 Albert Mohler is an intelligent person.
 Why then does he not see this?
 I submit it is because he does not want to see it.
-He has convinced himself, as all Calvinists must do, that the reasoning they apply to naturalistic determinism, and elsewhere, doesn’t apply to Calvinist theological beliefs.
-The Calvinist will insist that their doctrines are derived from an exegesis of the Bible, but they divorce exegesis from logical and moral reasoning.
-Because this is what the Bible teaches, Calvinists believe their exegesis need not conform to logical reflection or moral intuition.
+He has convinced himself, as all Calvinists must do, that the reasoning they apply to naturalistic determinism, and elsewhere, doesn’t apply to Calvinism’s theological determinism.
+Calvinists will insist that their deterministic doctrines are derived from an exegesis of the Bible, but they divorce exegesis from logical and moral reasoning.
+Because this is what the Bible teaches, Calvinists believe their exegesis does not need to conform to the deliverances of philosophical or logical reflection, nor to our moral intuitions.
 These do not apply to Calvinist interpretations.
 According to the Calvinist, his exegesis is not to be made subject to the fundamental principles of rational thought.
 Calvinism is impervious to rational critique because it is a priori the truth of Scripture as “a high mystery.”
-Regardless of the philosophical observations, concerns, critiques and implications Mohler himself has raised against naturalistic determinism as a determinism, none of this need apply to Calvinism.
-It doesn’t apply to Calvinism because they contend that their exegesis takes precedence over anything our reasoning might tell us with regard to the incoherencies, inconsistencies and contradictions that result from those interpretations.
-Our minds have been so affected by the Fall that according to the Calvinist we cannot be expected to comprehend this mystery of the faith.
-Thus, rational and moral assessments that bring the Calvinist’s exegesis up on charges of incoherence, inconsistency and contradiction can be summarily dismissed by the asserting “that is what the Bible teaches.”
-This is of course question-begging.
+That is one way, and probably the most effective way, of ignoring their problems caused by their theistic determinism.
+Regardless of the philosophical observations, concerns, critiques, and implications Mohler himself has raised against naturalistic determinism as a determinism, none of these, as far as the Calvinist is concerned, applies to Calvinism.
+It doesn’t apply to Calvinism because they contend that their exegesis takes precedence over incoherencies, inconsistencies, and contradictions that result from a reasoned critique of those interpretations.
+Calvinists will assert that our minds have been so affected by the Fall that, according to the Calvinist, we cannot be expected to comprehend this mystery of the faith.
+Thus, rational and moral assessments that bring the Calvinist’s exegesis up on charges of incoherence, inconsistency, and contradiction can be summarily dismissed by asserting “that is what the Bible teaches.”
+This is, of course, question-begging.
 And it is inconsistent.
 Mohler’s mind and reasoning were functioning quite well in his critique of naturalistic determinism.
 Why does it become suspect when critiquing Calvinism?
-This dichotomy between exegesis and philosophy, or clear thinking, is the hermeneutical divide between the Calvinist and non-Calvinist.
+Why does Mohler’s mind and reason not function reliably when it comes to his Calvinist determinism?
+Where does the non-Calvinist err in their rational and moral assessment of Calvinism when they identify incoherencies, inconsistencies, or contradictions within Calvinism and with respect to other clear teachings of Scripture?
+This Calvinist dichotomy between exegesis and philosophy, or clear thinking, is a false dichotomy.
+It is evidence of the Calvinists’ hermeneutic of incoherence.
+Furthermore, it reveals the hermeneutical divide between the Calvinist and non-Calvinist.
 To put it bluntly, Calvinist interpretations don’t need to make sense.
+Non-Calvinists insist that interpretations make sense.

-Above I asked how it is that Mohler, given his theistic determinism, can escape the same negative logical and moral ramifications of naturalistic determinism.
-Calvinists do so by suppressing their reason and presenting ad hoc and question begging responses (e.g., the flight to “mystery,” “the Bible teaches both theistic determinism and human responsibility,” “incomprehensibility,” “two wills in God,” “second causes and God uses means,” “who are you to question God,” “antinomy,” paradox,” “tension,” etc.), or by redefining “free will” to be “compatible” with determinism which only annihilates free will and affirms a hard determinism.[5]
+Above, I asked how it is that Mohler, given his theistic determinism, can escape the same negative logical and moral ramifications of naturalistic determinism.
+I have demonstrated that the answer is that he can’t.
+What Calvinists will do is deny that their determinism suffers the same criticisms that other determinisms do.
+Rather, they suppressing their reason and moral intutitions while presenting ad hoc and question begging responses (e.g., the flight to “mystery,” “the Bible teaches both theistic determinism and human responsibility,” “incomprehensibility,” “two wills in God,” “second causes and God uses means,” “who are you to question God,” “antinomy,” “paradox,” “tension,” etc.), or by redefining “free will” to be “compatible” with determinism which only annihilates free will and affirms a hard determinism.[5]
 Some of these responses or explanations are not only incoherent with each other, but they do nothing to address the major problems of incoherence and contradiction inherent in Calvinist determinism.
 And to resist the application of reason and logic, as well as moral intuition when it comes to one’s own exegesis and the theological system built upon it, that theological system will always remain insulated from the substantive critique that is required to discern whether the Calvinist has correctly interpreted the biblical text.

 Mohler has employed philosophical reflection and moral intuition to critique naturalistic determinism.
 Mohler’s critique of naturalistic determinism is philosophically and morally incisive and convincing, exposing its incoherence and implausibility.
-Therefore we take it that Mohler’s Calvinism, as a determinism, suffers from the same critique.
+But the problem is found to be its determinism.
+Therefore, we take it that Mohler’s Calvinism, as a determinism, suffers from the same critique.
 It is not at all obvious how it does not suffer the same devastating critique Mohler leveled against naturalistic determinism.

 Mohler’s assessment of naturalism has given us good philosophical and moral reasons, along with one theological reason – the imago Dei – to think his deterministic Calvinist theology is not the biblical teaching on the nature of God, man, and salvation.
-In that sound philosophical and moral reasoning cannot be divorced from biblical hermeneutics and the exegetical task, we are left with no warrant, intellectually or exegetically, to believe Calvinism is biblical truth.
+Since sound philosophical and moral reasoning cannot be divorced from biblical hermeneutics and the exegetical task, we are left with no warrant intellectually or exegetically to believe Calvinism is biblical truth.

 Go to Example 24 – John MacArthur on Victimization: How He Defeats His Own Calvinism

-[2] Here I take “the will” to mean what Mohler stressed previously without engaging in verbal legerdemain.
-“The will” refers to what the person themselves as a free moral agent decides and chooses to do.
-It is authentic and genuine willing.
-Mohler said “…free will means the exercise of authentic moral choice and agency.
+[2] Here, I take “the will” to mean what Mohler stressed previously without engaging in verbal legerdemain.
+“The will” refers to what the person themselves, as a free moral agent, decides and chooses to do.
+It is authentic and genuine human willing.
+Mohler said, “…free will means the exercise of authentic moral choice and agency.
 We choose to take one action rather than the other, and must then take responsibility for that choice.”

 [3] See Chapter 3 – “The Calvinist Theological and Soteriological Doctrines.”